Critical Warning Signs of Compulsive Hoarding

 What is Compulsive Hoarding?

-Compulsive hoarding is what happens when an individual finds it impossible to get rid of their belongings.
 It is considered a psychological disorder, as those with hoarding tendencies find it extremely hard to stop collecting items.
 It can affect both their lives and the lives of those around them.

 While hoarders are commonly viewed as filthy people living with their houses full of junk, compulsive hoarding can range from mild to severe in nature.
 Mild cases may not view their hoarding as an actual problem, making it very difficult to treat.